MiminkoMoje/Tutu-Bot/README.md

 # Tutu Bot

-A powerful Reddit-based Discord bot:
+A powerful Reddit-focused Discord bot:

 - Get random posts from any subreddit
 - Get the top posts of the hour/day/week/month/year/overall